 CroydonPlus Credit Union Chair Rev Dr Andrew Wakefield passed away on Wednesday, October 26.
 He was vicar of St Andrew's in Herbert Road a well-known figure in the Merton community and had recently been made an honorary doctor of divinity from

 the University of Roehampton for his 30 years of service to the borough.
 His personal commitment had encouraged and inspired many local people to change their communities for the better.
-In recent years Andrew played a key role in leading the credit union
+In recent years Andrew played a key role in leading the credit union.

-with a mix of leadership, guidance, creativity and ambition.
 He was well respected by everyone who knew him and he always gave comfort to those who needed it in times of crisis.
 He will be sadly missed.